Kochan: Geography

-The village of Kochan is located in mountainous region in southwestern Bulgaria some 10 km from the border with Greece in the Chech region.
-The village is surrounded by high peaks, the tallest of which is the Marashova Chuka at 1414 meters in elevation.
-A small river passes through the village, taking its source from a karst spring several kilometers north of the village.
+The village of Kochan is situated in a mountainous region of southwestern Bulgaria, approximately 10 km from the border with Greece in the Chech region.
+It is surrounded by high peaks, the tallest of which is Marashova Chuka, rising to an elevation of 1,414 meters.
+A small river flows through the village, originating from a karst spring located several kilometers to the north.

-There are coniferous, deciduous and mixed type forests in the vicinity of Kochan.
-Birch forests dominate the lowest terrains.
-The largest birch massif on the Balkans is situated in the vicinity of Kochan.
-Scots Pine and spruce are characteristic of the most northern parts of the territory of the village.
+The vicinity of Kochan features coniferous, deciduous, and mixed forests.
+Birch forests dominate the lower elevations, and the largest birch massif in the Balkans is found nearby.
+Scots pine and spruce are characteristic of the most northern parts of the village territory.

-In the second half of the 20th century, a large portion of the birch forest was cut and the freed land was replanted with pine trees.
-A century-old birch forest once reached to the northeastern outskirts of the village but was destroyed one-and-a-half to two centuries ago by an extensive wildfire.
-Nowadays, the remnants of that forest cover the extreme northeastern environs of Kochan.
+In the second half of the 20th century, a significant portion of the birch forest was cleared, and the cleared land was replanted with pine trees.
+A century-old birch forest once extended to the northeastern outskirts of the village but was destroyed by a large wildfire one-and-a-half to two centuries ago.
+Today, the remnants of that forest can be found in the northeastern surroundings of Kochan.